 Contact an Experienced Employment Litigation Attorney

 Every employment-related case is complex in its own way.
 The one thing they all have in common, however, is that they need a skilled employment litigation lawyer to help navigate the case.
-At Oshman & Mirisola LLP, we have the experience and passion necessary to seek the best possible outcome for you.
+At The Oshman Firm LLP, we have the experience and passion necessary to seek the best possible outcome for you.